Mr. Mike's Used Books is always interested in buying quality used books. We limit sellers to two boxes of books.

-Used books and audio books.
+We buy used books that our customer want to buy.
 Almost any category is fine.
-Classic literature, science fiction, history, romance, self-help, children's books, westerns, business, mysteries, cookbooks and parenting are just a few of our sections.
+Classic literature, science fiction, history, romance, self-help, children's books, westerns, business, mysteries, cookbooks, and parenting are just a few of our sections.
 There are dozens more!
-If we have a section for it in our store, we probably want more of it.
+If we have a section for it in our store, we probably want more books in it.

 The list of items we don't buy is much shorter.
 We'll gladly look at anything you bring, but here are some items we're likely to pass on:

 The book buyer will examine each of your books, and separate them into two stacks -- those we need, and those we don't.
-He will calculate the value of the books we need, and make you two offers; one is the price we will pay for the books in cash, and the other is the price we will pay in trade credit.
+After determing the sales price of each book we need, you will receive two offers.
+One is the price we will pay for the books in cash, and the other is the price we will pay in trade credit.
 The trade credit offer will always be higher.

 When you accept a trade offer on your books, you will receive trade credit.
 Trade credit is a gift certificate that can be used towards any book in the store.
 If you have enough trade credit, you can use it for your entire purchase!